szeedneigh/ticket-team/docs/02-architecture/system-architecture.md

 The architecture is built upon a carefully selected stack of modern technologies, chosen to maximize development velocity while ensuring the platform is robust, scalable, and intelligent.

 ### Presentation Layer (Front-End)
 The user interface will be developed using Next.js, a production-grade React framework.
 This choice is driven by its SSR capabilities for fast, responsive experiences and its component-based architecture for maintainability.
+UI components are built with shadcn/ui, a collection of accessible, customizable primitives built on Radix UI and styled with Tailwind CSS.

 ### Backend Layer (BaaS)
 The project leverages Supabase as its primary backend, built on PostgreSQL.
 Supabase accelerates development by providing a database API, authentication, and real-time features.
 It includes the `pgvector` extension for storing and querying vector embeddings—essential for semantic search and RAG.